Sydney-Informatics-Hub/aigis/README.md

 High resolution aerial imagery quickly becomes very computationally intensive to work with, so we recommend using high powered workstations or cloud computing environments.

-Segmentation model fine tuning and prediction are best with CUDA GPUs.
-An RTX 4090 or A100 is recommended for best performance.
+Model fine tuning are best with CUDA GPUs.
+One or more RTX 4090 or A100 GPUs are recommended for best performance.
 Models can be fine tuned on Google Colab free T4 GPUs, but larger datasets and longer runs should run on other compute platforms.

+Inference and postprocessing both benefit from CUDA GPUs.

 ## `aigis` datasets